Fustanella: Albania

 In Albanian territories the fustanella was used centuries before Ottoman rule.
-A fustanella is depicted on a 13th century proto-maiolica pottery fragment from Durrës.
+A fustanella is depicted on a 13th-century proto-maiolica pottery fragment from Durrës.
 A 14th-century document (1335) listing a series of items including a fustanum (a cloth made of cotton), which were confiscated from a sailor at the port of the Drin River in the Skadar Lake region of Albania.
-During the Ottoman conquest of Albania in the late 15th century, Albanian Tosks who arrived in southern Italy wore the fustanella which distinguished them from Albanian Ghegs who wore tight breeches.
-In the 19th century, within the area of contemporary southern Albania and northern Greek Epirus, British traveler John Cam Hobhouse noticed that when traveling from the Greek-speaking area (region south of Delvinaki) into the Albanian-speaking area (to the direction of Gjirokastër and its surrounding environs), apart from different languages a change of clothing occurred.
-Those Albanian speakers wore the Kamisa shirt and kilt, while Greek speakers wore woolen brogues.
-The Albanian fustanella was greatly favoured among the Balkan peoples, and it was imitated by many other peoples.
-According to this view, the spread of the Albanian fustanella among other neighbouring peoples such as the Greeks as well as the Turks, is documented by the historians of the time.
+In the late Byzantine period and the early Ottoman period southern Albanians migrated in Greece and in southern Italy, bringing with them their own custom, language and clothing, which included the fustanella garment.
+In the 19th century the usage of the fustanella stretched through all Albanian inhabited lands, and it had become the ethnic costume characteristic of the Albanian men.